 The recipe is easy to prepare, there are only few ingredients involved and the process is quite simply but must be very careful when making the meringue as this is one of the main step that make the cake turn right or not.
 The whites need to be whipped to soft peaks and to be easily incorporated into the cream cheese mixture without deflating them.
 Also keep an eye on the oven while baking to make sure it is not too hot, as ovens heat differently try to adjust the oven temperature so the cake doesn’t bake the top too fast while the interior to remain unbaked.

-Hope you will try it out, I am sure you won’t regret at all.
+Hope you will try this Japanese Cheesecake as I am sure you won’t regret at all.
 Happy baking my friends and enjoy as much as we did!

 Recipe slightly adapted after Rasa Malaysia